onflow/docs/docs/concepts/accounts.md

 **Address**

 A Flow address is represented as 16 hex-encoded characters (usually prefixed with `0x` to indicate hex encoding).
 Unlike Bitcoin and Ethereum, Flow addresses are not derived from cryptographic public keys.
-Instead, each Flow address is assigned by an onchain function that follows a deterministic addressing sequence.
+Instead, each Flow address is assigned by an on-chain function that follows a deterministic addressing sequence.

 This decoupling is a unique advantage of Flow, allowing for multiple public keys to be associated with one account, or for a single public key to be used across several accounts.